jpikl/cfxnes/lib/docs/system-api.md

 #### .step()

-Causes emulator to render one frame.
+Forces emulator to render one frame.
 Useful when you need to just refresh video output without starting the emulator.

 #### .isRunning()